ZRaup/Zachary-Raup/MySQL_port.md

 ### Writing Queries to Analyze the Data:

+#### Analyzing Test Completion Trends

-#### 1. # of Tests Completed per Day of the Week
+##### Cleaning and Analyzing Data: Number of Tests Completed per Day of the Week

-This query provides a count of the number of tests, distinct users completed with their dogs on each weekday of each year in the Dognition data set.

-##### Cleaning the data:
-Only users in the United States were to be shown but without hawaii or alaska.
-I excluded all dog_guids and user_guids with a value of "1" in their exclude columns to remove the companies example testing inputs that do not represent user data.
-The output is sorted by year in ascending order, and then by the total number of tests completed in descending order.
-I joined two tables (dogs and users) to focus on the distinct users that were represented in both tables.
+This query calculates the count of tests completed by distinct users with their dogs on each weekday across years in the Dognition dataset.
+Data is filtered to include only users in the contiguous United States (excluding Hawaii and Alaska) and excludes entries marked with "1" in their exclude columns to remove non-user testing inputs.
+Results are sorted first by year in ascending order and then by the total number of tests completed in descending order.
+The query leverages a join between the 'dogs' and 'users' tables to to combine data from the complete_tests table (c) with a filtered subset of dog and user data (dogs_cleaned), ensuring that only tests associated with dogs owned by users in the contiguous United States (excluding Hawaii and Alaska) and not marked for exclusion are included in the analysis.